 The Math Academy accepts current Washington state juniors with a minimum 3.0 GPA who will complete pre-calculus by the end of their junior year.
 While the program is open to all Washington juniors, including home-schooled students, we do target underrepresented minority students and women for program participation.

-All students must take a proctored math assessment.
+All students must take a proctored math skills assessment test.
+The deadline for the math skills assessment test is April 17.
 Please remember that the skills assessment is just one element of the application and will be reviewed holistically with all other required materials.

 What are the costs for the Math Academy?

-The Math Academy program is free for student participants.
-This opportunity is made possible thanks to the University of Washington College of Engineering, and the generous contributions of our corporate and individual donors.
+The Math Academy program is free, thanks to the generous contributions of our corporate and individual donors.